More support for media freelancers with launch of tripartite standard

 Plans to develop the standard were first announced in March, during MCI’s Committee of Supply debate.

 Currently, 11 companies and associations have adopted the standard.
-They include regional broadcasters like HBO (Asia), the Association of Accredited Advertising Agents and Mediacorp.
+They include regional broadcasters like HBO (Asia) and the Association of Accredited Advertising Agents.
 The Association of Independent Producers (Singapore) has pledged to adopt the standard by April 2018.

 The standard is jointly developed by IMDA with the Ministry of Manpower, National Trades Union Congress, Singapore National Employers Federation and supported by the Tripartite Alliance for Fair and Progressive Employment Practices.
 It is Singapore’s first industry-specific tripartite standard that addresses the concerns of media freelancers, said IMDA.